 It was not her first time rushing to the toilet at such timing.
 I could only be sighing.
 Why must wait until the very last minute?
 You may think I was being inconsiderate or not understanding.
 But when it happened multiple times, it did make me frustrated.
 I was totally surrendered to the situation.
 I couldn’t afford to miss the bus but I also couldn’t leave her alone in any case.
 So, the latter option won.

 The Anxiety Ended

-“Forget about what have happened and get prepared myself for the Journey through Middle-earth.
+“Forget about what had happened and get prepared for the Journey through Middle-earth.
 More fun and excitements are coming up”, I told myself.

 Yeap, that is the key.
 TOTALLY.

 Well, did you ever have any such not so get along well experience before with your travel mate or someone?
 How did you face it?
 Feel free to share.
 I have shared mine! 😉